 Job seekers use concise, industry-standard titles in their searches, not internal jargon (e.g., Customer Service Manager, not TLC Manager).
 They also look for titles that describe the area of expertise (e.g., UI Software Engineer versus UI Engineer).
 And they search by location (Indeed, Google and LinkedIn need to show your job to candidates looking in your area).

 Job description software is about more than just language.
 Great job descriptions pull together a number of content pieces that, together, offer clarity and encourage qualified candidates to apply.

 You can yammer on about how you take care of employees or you can just list your benefits.
 You can use cutesy language to describe your fun culture, or you can just list the perks that illustrate that.

-Job description software points out when something is missing like EEOC information that may seem like a snoozer but reassures candidates that you value diversity.
+Job description software points out when something is missing like diversity information that may seem like a snoozer but reassures candidates that you value diversity.
 It even lets you know if your job description is too long, which tends to deter qualified candidates.

 Augmented writing helps you make the right impression on candidates regardless of their gender, race, or background.